This is the Aug 14, 2019 revision of the UltraViolet FAQ.

-UltraViolet (UVVU or UV for short) is an ecosystem for interoperable electronic content.
-It's a branded set of specifications and agreements along with a centralized rights clearinghouse that allows retailers to sell movies that play on UltraViolet-compatible players and services.
+UltraViolet (UVVU or UV for short) was an ecosystem for interoperable electronic content.
+It was a branded set of specifications and agreements along with a centralized rights clearinghouse that allowed retailers to sell movies that work across multiple UltraViolet-compatible services.

-Put another way, UltraViolet is DVD for the Internet.
-Just as the DVD logo means that you can buy a DVD from any seller and expect it to play in any player with a DVD logo (DVD players, DVD PCs, DVD entertainment systems in automobiles, and so on), the UltraViolet logo means you can buy UltraViolet movies from any seller, keep track of your "online locker" or "virtual collection" of movies, and expect them to play on anything with the UltraViolet logo (PCs, tablets, smartphones, Blu-ray players, cable set-top boxes, and so on -- see 1.6.6 for a list).
+Put another way, UltraViolet was DVD for the Internet.
+Just as the DVD logo means that you can buy a DVD from any seller and expect it to play in any player with a DVD logo, the UltraViolet logo meant you could buy UltraViolet movies from any seller, keep track of your "online library" or "virtual collection" of movies, and expect them to play anywhere you saw the UltraViolet logo (PCs, tablets, smartphones, Blu-ray players, cable set-top boxes, game consoles, and so on -- see 1.6.6 for a list).

 Digital Entertainment Content Ecosystem (DECE) is the international cross-industry group that runs UltraViolet (see 6.1 for more).
 DECE was originally called Open Market.
 DECE member companies developed the policies, specifications, and license agreements.
-DECE member companies are not obligated to support UltraViolet or produce UltraViolet products, but many of them have stated their intention to do so.
+DECE member companies are not obligated to support UltraViolet or produce UltraViolet products, but many of them have done so.

-Neustar, a company that provides number portability, text message short codes, DNS service, and .biz domain registration among other things, was chosen by DECE to run the central component of UltraViolet (see 3.1.1).
+Neustar, a company that provides number portability, text message short codes, DNS service, and .biz domain registration among other things, was chosen by DECE to develop and run the original central component of UltraViolet (see 3.1.1).

 It's free to set up an UltraViolet account.
 Retailers set their own prices for movies and other content.

-Once you buy an UltraViolet video you own the rights to it forever (see 1.6.1).
-It's possible that a service might require a subscription or might charge a fee (kind of like a "shipping and handling" fee) or require a subscription for you to stream or download additional copies from your digital collection, but in general there is no cost other than buying movies and TV shows (or buying a disc that comes with an UltraViolet redemption code).
+Once you buy an UltraViolet right it lasts forever (see 1.6.1).
+It's possible that a service might require a subscription or might charge a fee (kind of like a "shipping and handling" fee) for you to stream or download, but so far none have.
+In general there is no cost other than buying movies and TV shows (or buying a disc that comes with an UltraViolet redemption code).

 UltraViolet licensees pay annual fees and may pay usage fees.
 See 6.2.1.

-You go to a web site or one of those old-fashioned physical stores and buy a movie.
+You go to a web site and buy a movie.
 Or you buy a movie directly on your TV.
-Instead of getting a box in your hands or in the mail, you instantly have the movie added to your digital collection.
+Instead of getting a box in your hands or in the mail, you instantly have the movie added to your UltraViolet Library.
 You can then stream or download the movie from UltraViolet-compatible services.

 In many cases you can buy a DVD or Blu-ray with UltraViolet included for free (see 1.6.5).
 In a call with analysts on Aug 3, 2011, Jeffrey Bewkes, Time Warner's chairman and chief executive, told analysts during a conference call that 'beginning with the releases of Horrible Bosses and Green Lantern in the fourth quarter, the vast majority of our future home video new releases will be UV enabled.'

 You can also use the disc-to-digital service offered by some retailers to upgrade to UltraViolet from your existing DVDs and Blu-ray Discs and even upgrade from standard-defintion DVD to high-definition in UltraViolet (see 1.6.4).

-The right to an UltraViolet movie is perpetual and remains in your digital collection.
+The right to an UltraViolet movie is perpetual and remains in your Library unless you delete it.
 UltraViolet rights never expire.
-Once you download a movie you can play it as many times as you like, as long as you have at least one UltraViolet player that works and is registered to your UltraViolet account.
-You can make as many backup copies of an UltraViolet file as you wish.
+Once you download a movie you can play it as many times as you like.

 If DECE goes out of business you won't be able to buy new UltraViolet online videos or redeem codes into UltraViolet.
-Your existing movie rights will still be available from the retailer who sold you the movies, and the retailer may choose to provide additional support.
+Your existing movie rights will still be available from the retailer who sold you the movies, and might be copied to other UltraViolet retailers.

-This is one of the key features of UltraViolet, extending the ecosystem to hundreds of millions of DVD players worldwide.
+This is an as-yet-unfulfilled promise of UltraViolet, potentially extending the ecosystem to hundreds of millions of DVD players worldwide.

-UltraViolet rights can also be included with the purchase of a DVD or BD.
+UltraViolet rights are often included with new DVDs or BDs.
 (See 1.6.5)

 You might ask "What's the difference between copying an UltraViolet file onto a DVD-R or an SD card myself and a DVD or an SD card I get from the retailer?"
-You would be clever to ask this, since UltraViolet files can be copied onto any storage device, including SD cards and recordable DVDs (see 3.3.6).
-However, UltraViolet files will only play on UltraViolet players registered to your account (see 1.11.1), not on standard DVD or Blu-ray players.
-On the other hand, a DVD copy from the retailer is a regular DVD-Video that will play in any DVD or Blu-ray player.
-And an UltraViolet SD card you get from the retailer is in CPRM-SDSD format, which will play on some mobile phones and some DVD players with SD card slots.
+You would be clever to ask this, since downloaded UltraViolet files can often be copied onto any storage device, including SD cards and recordable DVDs (see 3.3.6).
+However, such files will only play on the device or app you downloaded them with, not on standard DVD or Blu-ray players.
+On the other hand, a DVD copy from the retailer will be a regular DVD-Video that will play in any DVD or Blu-ray player.
+And an UltraViolet SD card you get from the retailer will use the CPRM-SDSD, Vidity, or SeeQVault format, which will play on some mobile phones and some DVD players with SD card slots.

-In January 2013, Best Buy and Walmart announced in-home disc-to-digital, where you can put a disc into a computer for electronic identification.
+In January 2013, CinemaNow and Walmart announced in-home disc-to-digital, where you can put a disc into a computer for electronic identification.
 The feature is now available from Flixster as well.

-Many DVDs and Blu-ray Discs come with UltraViolet rights includes.
-You buy the physical disc and then go to a website where you sign in to an UltraViolet retailer account, and add the movie to your UltraViolet digital collection.
-(You don't get an additional discrete media right to use later, since in effect you've already used it.)
+Many DVDs and Blu-ray Discs come with UltraViolet rights included.
+You buy the physical disc then go to a website where you enter a redemption code, sign in to an UltraViolet retailer account, and add the movie to your UltraViolet Library.
+You can redeem most codes at www.myuv.com/redeem, although some require you to visit a particular studio website.

 Look for an insert inside the disc package, go to the indicated website, sign in if needed, and then enter the code from the insert.
 In some cases you can simply scan a QR barcode to go directly to the redemption web page with the code entered for you.